 Well, in my case, it’s disabled.
-However, in some case, you might it enabled.
+However, in some other cases, it might be enabled.
 That means Microsoft in some ways, is trying to limit your internet connection.
-So avoid it and to get faster internet, type the below command and press enter:
+To bypass this and get unrestricted internet, type the command below and press enter:

 - netsh interface tcp set heuristics disabled

-Once you are done with the above steps, you can follow step one again to measure the time value in getting a ping acknowledgment from the default gateway, just to check if your internet speed has gone up or not.
+After you are done with the aforementioned steps, you can follow Step 1 again to measure the time value in getting a ping acknowledgment from the default gateway and check if your internet speed has truly gone up or not.

-If you are also aware of the other Windows tweaks which can help us to speed up internet using cmd commands or some other way, let us know in the comments below.
+If you know any other Windows tweaks to get the best download speeds or some handy cmd commands, let us know in the comments below.

-Netsh is a cmd tool in Windows computers that can be used to tweak the network confiuration.
+Netsh is a cmd tool in Windows computers that can be used to tweak the network configuration.
 A popular command to rest the TCP/IP configuration is: netsh int ip reset

-Internet speed that you get is the result of multiple factors like equipment like router, quality of cables, signal strength, device modem, and finally your ISP.
+Internet speed that you get is the result of multiple factors such as your router, quality of cables, signal strength, device modem, and finally your ISP.
 With all these factors into account, the internet speed is bound to vary.

 It doesn’t directly affect your internet, but it speeds up certain websites that might not have been working optimally before.